 Joseph A. DAY (Canada)

-The draft report informs NATO parliamentarians of the indispensable role NATO’s nuclear deterrent plays in the Alliance’s overall defence posture in today’s rapidly changing international security environment.
-The report also highlights NATO’s significant efforts to continue to promote arms control, non-proliferation, and disarmament.
+Last but not least, the report informs NATO parliamentarians of the indispensable role NATO’s nuclear deterrent plays in the Alliance’s overall defence posture in today’s rapidly changing international security environment.
+It also highlights NATO’s significant efforts to continue to promote arms control, non-proliferation, and disarmament.